Follow TV Tropes

 • Ruby is shown to be vain and unconventionally feminine.

-• Villainous Breakdown: Harriet, after the above mentioned I Am Spartacus moment and her slip up about Poppy’s lighter, which helps Poppy piece together what really must've happened the night of the fire.
-This sends Harriet into a fury, ranting and cussing out Poppy and accidentally revealing in front of everyone that she restarted the fire.
+• Villainous Breakdown: Harriet, after the above mentioned I Am Spartacus moment and her slip up about Poppy’s lighter, which inadvertently helps Poppy piece together what really must've happened the night of the fire.
+Harriet flies off into an unstoppable rage, ranting and cussing out Poppy and accidentally admitting in front of the entire student body that it was she who restarted the fire.

 Poppy: Freddie found the lighter before anyone saw it.
 How could you possibly know unless... unless you were there?